-We’re giving a well-deserved nod to our state parks (and 236 state forest campgrounds!).
 Here, we serve up 9 Northern Michigan state parks, each on a Great Lake shore.
-This is what camping dreams are made of.

 Camp with a view of the Mackinac Bridge, splash in Lake Huron or pop over to Mackinac Island for the day at this St. Ignace park.
-The onsite Father Marquette Memorial and the interpretive trail make history a part of a vacay.
+The onsite Father Marquette Memorial and interpretive trail make history a part of your vacation.
 Find 255 modern sites and 15 semi-modern waterfront sites.

-Catch the sunrise and the sunset at this park—its location on Lake Huron near Rogers City makes this possible.
-Overnight in any of the 126 modern sites, or one lodge.
-Lounge on the mile-long sandy beach, or bike the non-motorized trail connecting the park to 11-mile Huron Sunrise Trail.
+Catch the sunrise and the sunset at this park— its location on Lake Huron near Rogers City makes this possible.
+Overnight in any of the 144 modern sites, or one lodge.
+Lounge on the mile-long sandy beach, or bike the non-motorized trail connecting the park to the 4.5-mile Huron Sunrise Trail.
 Fuel-up at The Lighthouse Restaurant and Lounge, known for award-winning pizza.

 The expansive beach at this park on Lake Michigan’s Little Traverse Bay sits smack between Harbor Springs and Petoskey—two of Northern Michigan’s sweetest towns.
 Sand volleyball courts, 180 modern campsites, hiking trails and lots more; be sure to climb the stairs to Old Baldy, a stable dune just behind the beach, for a fabulous view of the bay.